Sachiyo

 Languages / Rhythms / Time

-The process of every tapestry that I weave is a translation of my thoughts from initial sketching to painting, and then from the painting to a tapestry.
+The process of every tapestry that I weave is a translation and transition of my thoughts from initial sketching the idea to painting onto a canvas/paper, and then from the painting to a tapestry.

-During my long weaving process, I seem to work on an irregular flow which are impromptu, or a sudden disruption in perfectly woven lines, I find these parts of unplanned imperfection as a huge key element to my work, which represents uncertainties, constant change, no definite plan and most importantly the imperfections of life.
+For example, with the loose warp, which is traditionally considered unsuitable for tapestry techniques, I identify it as a new transformation of ‘perfection’.
+With this balance, I seem to work on an irregular flow which are impromptu and hold a deep meaning to me.
+With a sudden disruption in the symmetry of perfectly woven lines, I identify imperfection as a huge key element to my work, which represents uncertainties, constant change, no definite plan and most importantly the imperfections of life.

 Training